2CatStudios/LightYear/README.md

 ###b.
 What Kind of Games to Expect
 ---
-Main Points: Unlimited possibilities, sci-fi, fantasy, modern, abstract, historical, steampunk, anything.
+Main Points: Unlimited possibilities; sci-fi, fantasy, modern, abstract, historical, steampunk, anything.

 ###c.
 Where to Find Games
 ---